Agency Workers Regulations 2010: Background

 The Temporary and Agency Workers (Prevention of Less Favourable Treatment) Bill, introduced by Paul Farrelly MP was talked out in 2007.
 Almost identical, the new (Equal Treatment) Bill has had real support and success in Parliament when introduced by Andrew Miller MP.

-The regulations were the culmination of a succession of attempts to get rights for agency workers.
+The regulations were the culmination of a succession of attempts to improve rights for agency workers.
 A previous proposal, the Temporary and Agency Workers (Equal Treatment) Bill 2008, was introduced in the British parliament, designed to secure equal pay and terms for working time between vulnerable agency workers and their permanent staff counterparts.
-It has now been superseded by (though it was in all material respects identical to) by the Temporary and Agency Workers Directive (2008/104/EC), which the UK was required to implement by December 2011 at the latest.
+It has now been superseded by (though it was in all material respects identical to) by the Temporary and Agency Workers Directive (2008/104/EC), which the UK was required to transpose into UK law by December 2011 at the latest.

 The bill had been introduced by a private member, Labour backbencher Andrew Miller MP, and would have formed an important part of the United Kingdom agency worker law, and an addition to the growing categories of employment discrimination law in the UK.
 The bill's substance is modelled on a proposed European Directive, which has been blocked by the UK government since 2002.
 However the government had recently indicated that it would introduce a modified version of the bill, through a statutory instrument under the European Communities Act 1972 to implement the TAW Directive, with a 12-week (3-month) waiting period before agency workers will get equal pay and working time conditions.

 The bill has been supported by a majority of the Labour Party, and trade unions, and vigorously opposed by the Conservative Party and the CBI.
 The calls for legislation have been bolstered by the particularly vulnerable position of people who work for agencies.
 They lack almost all of the rights guaranteed for normal workers from the Employment Rights Act 1996.
 However the legislation does not seek to make any but minor alterations for the position of agency workers on this front.